My washing machine is churning right now, busily working on a soapy load of jeans.

 10. Nylon pet collars and leashes

-Leather collars are different — a simple mild soap of mix of baking soda and water is recommended, with an old toothbrush to give them a scrub.
+Leather collars are different — a simple mild soap or mix of baking soda and water is recommended, using an old toothbrush to give them a scrub.
 Don’t put leather items in the sun to dry, as it could cause them to crack.

 Remove the cases to wash those separately, and throw one or two naked pillows in at a time.
-(Two helps balance the load.)
+(Washing two at a time helps balance the load.)
 Sweet dreams!

 12. Baseball caps